Humphrys genealogy

 Late 19th century - Early 20th century - Turkish nationalism and the destruction of Smyrna

-As the Ottoman Empire collapsed, the period 1894-1923 saw the extermination or expulsion of most of Turkey's ancient Christian populations (Greeks and Armenians), and the emergence of the completely Muslim country of Turkey.
+As the Ottoman Empire collapsed, the period 1894-1923 saw the extermination or expulsion of most of Turkey's ancient Christian populations (Greeks and Armenians), and the emergence of the almost completely Muslim country of Turkey.

 During WWI, The Ottoman Empire was on the German (Central Powers) side, while Greece was on the Allied side.
 Smyrna was one of the few places to escape the 1915 Turkish genocide of the Armenians, and the city still retained its ancient cosmopolitan character at the end of WWI.

 After being on the losing side in the war, the Ottoman Empire was occupied by the Allies.
 Greece occupied Smyrna and surrounds in May 1919, and began to expand their territory, immediately starting a new Greek-Turkish war.
 The Allies supported Greece's expansion into Turkey.
 There was a large Greek and Christian population living in the area occupied - and it was these who suffered terribly when the Greek army was routed.

 The Greek army was defeated by Kemal Ataturk, Turkish nationalist leader and founder of modern Turkey, who captured the Greek hold-out Smyrna in Sept 1922.
 His troops burnt the Greek and Armenian part of the city and slaughtered the Greek and Armenian population.
 Rudolph J. Rummel estimates that the Turkish army under Ataturk massacred 100,000 Greek and Armenian Christians at Smyrna.

-The fall of Smyrna saw the ethnic cleansing of the ancient Greek population of Turkey.
-(There was also a large ethnic cleansing of Muslims from Greek territory.)
-The Turkish drive stopped at the sea.
-(Today, Greece controls as far as the islands just off Turkey's coast.)
+Where did the European population of Smyrna stand on this?
+Presumably many of them opposed the Greek invasion in the first place.
+Though it seems unusual for any of them to have supported Ataturk.
 Ataturk's revolution was supposed to set up a state that was secular and westernised, in opposition to the old Muslim society.
 Yet his followers seemed motivated by a more primitive Turkish nationalism, Islamic religious feeling, and a hatred of non-Muslims and non-Turks.

 The Maltass relations were split.
 The Whittall family supported the Greeks.
 The Wood family and the Giraud family supported the Turks.
 After the Turkish victory, Europeans that supported the Greeks had to flee.
 After centuries in Smyrna, the Maltass/Whittall family and relations were split up, and spread all over the world.
 Many other European merchants, banks and companies, whether they had supported the Greeks or not, pulled out during this period.